Ciak: History and profile

 Ciak was established in 1985 by Arnoldo Mondadori Editore.
-Each year the magazine publishes the Power List.
+Each year the magazine publishes the Power List: a list of the most influential figures in the Italian film industry.

 Ciak d'oro

 The Ciak d'oro (Golden Ciak) is an Italian annual film award.
 It was established in 1986 by the magazine Ciak.
 It is the only award of Italian cinema that has the audience as jury: the readers of the magazine vote the best film, the best director, the best leading actors and the best foreign film of the season, instead the best supporting actors and the winners of the Ciak d'oro for technical categories and for Best Debut are designed by a jury of film critics and specialized journalists.